 The Company had a \$5.6 million junior participating interest in a first mortgage loan secured by an apartment building in Tucson, Arizona that had a maturity date of July 2012 and bore interest at a fixed rate of 10%.
 During 2009, the Company established a \$5.6 million provision for loan loss related to this property equal to the carrying value of the loan and in the second quarter of 2010, the Company purchased the property securing this loan by deed-in-lieu of foreclosure and assumed the \$20.8 million interest in a first mortgage loan.
 The Company recorded this transaction as real estate owned in its Consolidated Financial Statements at a fair value of \$20.8 million and the carrying value of the loan represented the fair value of the underlying collateral at the time of the transfer.
 During the fourth quarter of 2011, the Company entered into negotiations to sell the property to a third party at which time it was determined that the property met the held-for-sale requirements pursuant to the accounting guidance.
 As a result, the Company reclassified this investment from real estate owned to real estate held-for-sale at a value of \$19.4 million and reclassified property operating income and expenses and impairment loss for current and prior periods to discontinued operations in the Company's Consolidated Financial Statements.
 In addition, discontinued operations have not been segregated in the Company's Consolidated Statements of Cash Flows.
 The Company sold the property in March 2012 and recorded a gain on sale of real estate held-for-sale of \$3.5 million in its Consolidated Statement of Operations and the \$20.8 million first mortgage loan was paid off.
-For the three months ended March 31, 2012, income from discontinued operations consisted of property operating income of \$0.6 million, property operating expense of \$0.6 million and depreciation of \$0.2 million.
+For the six months ended June 30, 2012, income from discontinued operations consisted of property operating income of \$0.6 million and \$0.4 million, respectively, property operating expense of \$0.5 million, respectively, and depreciation of \$0.2 million and \$0.4 million, respectively.